html5hacks/html5hacks/source/_posts/2013-10-04-javascript-makers-how-js-is-helping-drive-the-maker-movement.markdown

 <img class="imgL300" alt="ok200 Conference" src="/images/200ok/200ok3.jpg">

 Later, I showed how to script inside of the Minecraft virtual world, using [Walter Higgins'](https://twitter.com/walter) great [ScriptCraft library](https://github.com/walterhiggins/ScriptCraft).
 I wasn't expecting the conference wifi, and single access point, to suffice in allowing Carter and I to interact within virtual world.
 I was also concerned about the dynamic IP, and having to change it on the fly, start/restart the server, etc. So I made the decision 10 minutes before to not have Carter log in, and I would just speak to the possibility instead.
 In true 6 year old fashion, he rebelled and logged onto my server, popping up in front of me wearing a Creeper mask, as I was mid stream explaining how to script wooden signs with his 1st grade sight words as a homework exercise.

+{% codeblock sightwords.js %}

+Drone.extend('sightwords',function (){

+    var wordsArr = ["have", "black", "three", "want", "get", "how", "two", "ten", "come", "went", "into", "know", "my", "do", "down", "who", "must", "let", "with", "red", "find", "will", "new", "live", "five", "you", "funny", "yes", "no", "may"];

+    for (i = 0;i < wordsArr.length; i++){
+        this.right(0+i).sign(wordsArr[i],68);
+    }

+    return this.move('sightwords');
+});

+{% endcodeblock %}

 Needless to say, his innapropriate behavior was a crowd favorite.
 I have to admit, it was mine as well.

 <img class="imgR300" alt="ok200 Conference" src="/images/200ok/200ok4.png">

 Going into the talk, I knew I'd either be trying this again in the future or abandoning it as 'one of those ideas' that sounded good in theory, but was just not going to work.
 Where did I land?
 Well, let's just say that Carter and I are looking for our next opportunity to share our experiences with other parents/web professionals.